 I think it speaks to the impact of travel.

 I was so quick to judge people based on their actions that I didn’t stop to think why.
-By believing that I did things the “right way”, I closed my mind to better ways of doing things.
+By believing that I did things the “right way”, I closed my mind to anything better.

 And here I thought I was being so open-minded by eating chicken feet.

-Travelling and experiencing a new culture goes so much deeper than just enjoying its cuisine and observing how different everyday life is.
+Travelling and experiencing a new culture is about so much more than just enjoying its cuisine and observing how different everyday life is.